kuvasz-io/kuvasz-streamer/README.md

 ### Postgres major version upgrade

 Upgrading major versions of Postgres is a time-consuming task that requires substantial downtime.
 Kuvasz-streamer can be used to synchronize databases between different versions of Postgres and performing a quick switchover.

+## Installation

+Check the [Installation Guide](https://streamer.kuvasz.io/installation/) in the documentation.

+## Getting started

+Detailed instructions are available in the [Getting started](https://streamer.kuvasz.io/getting-started/) section of the documentation